Vasectomy Reversal Surgery

-Dr Derek Lok is an experienced vasectomy reversal surgeon based in Sydney who uses the latest meticulous microsurgical technique to perform vasectomy reversal surgery, which involves creating a tiny “keyhole” incision to operate through using a microscope.
-This operation takes longer to perform (usually around 1.5 – 2 hours) but is a much more desirable operation compared to “open” surgery, which is commonly practices by other surgeons that are not trained to use a microscope.
+Dr Derek Lok is an experienced vasectomy reversal surgeon based in Sydney who uses the latest meticulous microsurgical technique (“keyhole surgery”) to perform vasectomy reversal surgery, which involves creating a tiny incision in the scrotum to operate through using a microscope.

 Dr Lok is an advanced microsurgeon and takes a minimally invasive approach to performing microsurgical vasovasostomy surgery.
-There are significant benefits to this approach to conventional ‘open’ surgery listed below.
+There are significant benefits to this approach when compared to ‘open’ surgery.

-Either single midline or two 0.5 cm “keyhole” small scrotal incision(s) as when vasectomy was performed (but often smaller as reversals are done by microsurgeon while initial vasectomy often by general surgeon or GPs).
+A single midline or two 0.5 cm “keyhole” small scrotal incisions are required, similar to when the initial vasectomy was performed (but often smaller in reversal surgery as done by a microsurgeon while initial vasectomy often done using scalpel).
 See Photos Below *.

-Vasectomy site was dissected with dead scar tissues removed (we don’t leave lumpy tissues behind), the tied-off part identified and excised, the ends refashioned, and patency of each lumen tested.
-The vas openings with diameter less than ½ millimeter are re-joined in two overlapping layers achieving water seal effect with sutures that are hardly visible to the naked eye (magnified under operative microscope up to 40x of normal vision) with very fine 8-9 O sutures, without holding clamps (minimise tissue handling and trauma, see Photos below*).
+Previous vasectomy site is dissected with dead scar tissues removed (we don’t leave lumpy tissues behind), the tied-off part identified and excised, the ends refashioned, and patency of each lumen tested.
+The vas openings with diameter less than ½ millimetre are re-joined in two overlapping layers achieving water seal effect with sutures that are hardly visible to the naked eye (magnified under operative microscope up to 40x of normal vision) with very fine 8-9 O sutures, without holding clamps (minimise tissue handling and trauma).

-The advantages of this technique over conventional methods include:
+The advantages of this technique over the “open” method includes:

 - Minimally invasive approach